 Promoting Health and Wellness

-Medical assistants can help promote health and wellness of their patients through education that focuses on healthy habits, protection from injury, and preventative measures to decrease the risk of disease or illness.
+Medical assistants can help promote health and wellness of their patients through educational methods that focuses on healthy habits, protection from injury, and preventative measures to decrease the risk of disease or illness.
 Patient education in the physician’s office should help patients to achieve these goals.

 Healthy Habits – The medical assistant, with order and guidance from the physician, can educate patients to employ proper nutrition, get regular exercise, avoid smoking and drugs, limit the amount of alcohol consumed, practice safe sex, and create a healthy work/life balance.